garrynsk/gatsby-seo-starter/content/posts/2018-03-26/2018-03-26-What Are They, Monads, Angels or Demons.md

 ---
-title: "What Are They, Monads, Angels or Demons?"
+title: "What are they, monads, angels or demons?"
 date: "2018-03-26T10:30:00.000Z"
 author: "Zakharova Victoria"
 path: "/monads"